Monster (manga)

 Urasawa later wrote and illustrated the novel Another Monster, a story detailing the events of the manga from an investigative reporter's point of view, which was published in 2002.
-The manga was adapted by Madhouse into a 74-episode anime television series, which aired on Nippon TV from April 2004 to September 2005.
+The manga was adapted by Madhouse into a 74-episode anime television series, which aired on Nippon Television from April 2004 to September 2005.
 The manga and anime were both licensed by Viz Media for English releases in North America, and the anime was broadcast on several television channels.
 In 2013, Siren Visual licensed the anime for Australia.

-Monster was Urasawa's first work to receive international acclaim and success; the manga has sold over 20 million copies, making it one of the best-selling manga series of all time.
-The manga has won several awards, including the 46th Shogakukan Manga Award and the Japan Media Arts Festival.
-Its anime adaptation has been called one of the best anime series of its decade.
+Monster was Urasawa's first work to receive international acclaim and success; the manga has had over 20 million copies in circulation, making it one of the best-selling manga series of all time.
+It has won several awards, including the 46th Shogakukan Manga Award and at the Japan Media Arts Festival.
+The anime series adaptation is considered to be one of the best anime series of all time.